Rafael-Lin/rafael-lin.github.io/_posts/tutorial_point_wpf_wcf.md

 Direct Event
 Bubbling Event
 Tunnel Event
-Direct Event
+## Direct Event
 A direct event is similar to events in Windows forms which are raised by the element in which the event is originated.

 Unlike a standard CLR event, direct routed events support class handling and they can be used in Event Setters and Event Triggers within your style of your Custom Control.

 A good example of a direct event would be the MouseEnter event.

-Bubbling Event
+## Bubbling Event

 A bubbling event begins with the element where the event is originated.
 Then it travels up the visual tree to the topmost element in the visual tree.
 So, in WPF, the topmost element is most likely a window.

-Tunnel Event
+## Tunnel Event
 Event handlers on the element tree root are invoked and then the event travels down the visual tree to all the children nodes until it reaches the element in which the event originated.

 The difference between a bubbling and a tunneling event is that a tunneling event will always start with a preview.

+tunneling --> always start with a preview

 In a WPF application, events are often implemented as a tunneling/bubbling pair.
 So, you'll have a preview MouseDown and then a MouseDown event.

 Given below is a simple example of a Routed event in which a button and three text blocks are created with some properties and events.

 ```
 <Window x:Class = "WPFRoutedEvents.MainWindow"
    xmlns = "http://schemas.microsoft.com/winfx/2006/xaml/presentation"